malizhev/vite-plugin-css-auto-import/README.md

 ## How it works

-By default, the plugin will look for any style file in the same directory that matches the component file name.
+By default, the plugin will look for any style files in the same directory that match the component file name.
 For example, for `Component.jsx` it would match `Component.css`, `Component.scss`, etc.

 The plugin will import the styles automatically.
 If the imported file is a CSS module, the plugin automatically replaces class names with the scoped class name.